petervannes/LandjeRobot/Guides/Landje robot Kit preparation.md

 This guide documents the parts and tools to be purchased to create a complete Landje robot kit.
 Part of the preparation is assembling the wiring looms and preparation of the led and its wiring.
-If you have completed this guide the kit will assemble the picture below.
+If you have completed this guide the kit will reassemble the picture below.

 <img style=" display: block; margin-left: auto; margin-right: auto; width:80%; "  src="./Landje robot Kit preparation/kit_contents_labeled.png" >